 Bobby Mackey's Music World is located at 44 Licking Pike in Wilder, Kentucky.

-Kentucky's Most Haunted Cave - Mammoth Cave
+Most Haunted Cave in Kentucky - Mammoth Cave

 Troy Taylor of Prairie Ghosts calls Mammoth Cave, "the world's largest haunted place."
 The giant cave, located in Mammoth Cave National Park in Southwestern Kentucky, has multiple passages and tunnels to explore.
 As Taylor explains, ancient people used the caves as their burial grounds, while later native populations used them as a hunting ground.
 During the Civil War, slaves mined the caves for saltpeter to make gunpowder.